Maritime Security in Ghana (AMARIS)

 Capacity Building

-Many countries negatively affected by maritime insecurity struggle with developing the appropriate capacities to effectively respond.
-In consequence, many international donors are assisting these countries through capacity building projects.
-Ghana is no exception to this.
-The goal of the third work package of AMARIS is to study the challenges that emerge in capacity building as they concern power relations, coordination problems and sustainability issues.
+The goal of the third work package of AMARIS was to study the challenges that emerge in capacity building as they concern power relations, coordination problems and sustainability issues.
 The work package is led by the University of Copenhagen, supported by the University of Ghana.

 Further Information